bockmancheung/bockmancheung.github.io/_pages/uni.md

 ## Winter Quarter 2024
 ------
 ### Exploring the Majesty of Modern Mathematics: A Very Distant View
+In reflecting on my mathematical adventures this quarter, I have this paradoxical feeling: while I’m proud my knowledge did greatly advance both conceptually and mathematically, I feel truly like an imposter here because there were too much opportunities in UCLA that I was not able to make use of (alas, 24 hours a day is very limited), and the more I learned, the more I felt ignorant in front of the vast universe.

+My ventures outside of my standard classes have produced a lasting effect on me.
+Here are some of the many seminars and colloquia I went to:

+1. Symmetric Tensor Categories, by Pavel Etingof from MIT.
+It’s a new approach to study representations by considering the category of representations altogether instead of individual representations.
+I think this notion of considering the entire structure of an object reoccurs extremely frequently, for example in algebraic topology one considers the group of covering transformations of a covering space instead of a single covering space.

+2. An Introduction to the Langlands Program, by Jukka Keranen from UCLA.

+3. Homotopy Groups of Spheres, by Zhouli Xu from UCSD.
+He gave an excellent introduction to stable homotopy theory (namely, it arises from looking at the patterns of the higher homotopy groups of S^n) and motivic homotopy.
+Homotopy groups of spheres in general are extremely hard to compute (a ton of spectral sequences…), but they are important because of geometric considerations: the Generalized Poincare conjecture states that any closed smooth manifold of dimension n is diffeomorphic to S^n.
+The case n = 7 is false, demonstrated by Milnor’s exotic 7-sphere which has 28 different smooth structures.
+Thus the questions that homotopy groups of spheres could answer are, for which n is there a unique smooth structure on S^n, and how many smooth structures are there?
+I think this is a very fascinating area of mathematics which is extremely deep.

+4. Algebraic Topology Participating Seminar Series, run by Undergraduate and Graduate students every Friday.
+The topic was Algebraic K-Theory, and I remember Zach talking about Milnor’s definition of higher K-groups and Logan talking about Topological Hochschild Homology and much more, all of them intensively my brain power.

+5. Graduate Student Seminars on every Thursday.

+I could elaborate on every talk I went to, but it would be too time-consuming for me and would defeat layman readers.
+Sometimes I would walk into an algebra seminar and understand literally 0% of what they were saying, but it is okay.
+It might sound masochistic to say I “enjoyed” those talks, but I certainly do think they bulked me up in my mathematical maturity and made me more antifragile when I come across an entirely new topic.
+I still think they’re great to go, suffer, and learn.

 ## Fall Quarter 2023